 Lies People Tell

 For a restaurant though, the competition is so high that they can’t afford to do that.
-They have neither the time, energy, or opportunity to do it.
-They are so focused on margin that they can’t afford to think and plan the future.
+They have neither the time, energy, or opportunity because margins are too important for them (because they are small).

 All happy companies are different: they solve a unique problem better than everyone else and enjoy monopoly perks.
 All unhappy businesses are the same: they failed to escape competition, and get stressed out because of it.